 Programmatic Adjustments at CARITAS

-We are working to adjust our programmatic procedures, as well.
-Some other program adjustment include:
+We are working to adjust our programmatic procedures as well.
+Some other program adjustments include:

 - Monitoring the temperatures of all essential staff and incoming residents.

 - Testing residents with the help of Daily Planet Health Services, which has extended its hours.
 If a resident tests positive for COVID-19, the participant will go to a hotel for monitoring.

 - Limiting in-person recovery group gatherings in our programs to residents only and participating in all other groups virtually.

 - Adjusting sleeping arrangements in the residential recovery program.